arnoudvanderleer/administration/README.md

 * Periodical transactions
 * Backups
 * Security
+* Add a place to close a financial period, and start a new one.
+Should only be able if there are no unprocessed transactions.

 * Add the option of selecting a period for the transaction and account overview.